58 new crosses honoring Oct. 1 victims return to Las Vegas Strip

 — Alexis Egeland (@alexis_egeland) October 1, 2019

 Semon said they helped a family whose daughter had been shot as gunfire rained down from the Mandalay Bay.
-The horrors remained fresh, two years later.
+The horrors remain fresh, two years later.

 “As we were there, there was a family that was saying, ‘Please help me; we don’t have anywhere to go. … Please help; she’s going to die.
 So we were able to pick her up and pick them up, put them in the back of (Gray’s) truck and were able to get into UMC and able to basically save her life.
 They told us if it would have been 20 minutes longer, that she would have been another casualty.”